simonmfr/cellseg-benchmark/README.md

-# Spatial Transcriptomics - Brain Segmentation Benchmark
+# Benchmarking cell segmentation in brain tissue Spatial Transcriptomics

 ## Structure of this repository
 - `src`